Ann-Krlv/BI_2021_Python/pandas_homework/README.md

 There is some code focused on working with pandas dataframes in the notebook.

-The script duplicade code only (without markdown comments)
+There is a script also which duplicates code only (without markdown comments).

 To run the code the libraries in requirement.txt file must be installed.